nguyendylan164-droid/4337-Project-2/devlog.md

 12:03 AM

 Now that I can access maze cells and validate mazes, it's time for me to create movement.
 I think this will be a little more challenging than the previous sessions, so I might take a while to post an update.
 Also, because it's getting late, and I need to sleep.
 Based on the project, up, down, left, or right are the actions a user can take.
 For this session, I am going to implement "action" and "valid_move".

+1:33 AM

+I managed to finish "action/3" and "valid_action/2", and again, Prolog logic is still tricky for me.
+In the next session, I plan to create predicates to execute actions.